What Are the Different Types of Mortgage Lenders?

 • Given the high cost of market and client acquisition these lenders often have much higher rates and fees compared to other lending sources on this list

-• Many of these lenders don’t care about reputation and service and only care about closing the sale for the commission
+• Many of these lenders don’t care about reputation and service

 • Hard sales tactics with little or misleading information